What is dementia mate wareware?

-Dementia is an umbrella term used to describe a group of symptoms that affect how well our brains work.
-Dementia can affect anyone, and as people get older the chances of developing dementia increase.
-The most common form of dementia is Alzheimer’s disease – which around two-thirds of people with dementia have.
+Dementia mate wareware is an umbrella term used to describe a group of symptoms that affect how well our brains work.
+Dementia mate wareware can affect anyone, and as people get older the chances of developing dementia mate wareware increase.
+The most common form of dementia is Alzheimer’s disease – which around two-thirds of people with dementia mate wareware have.

-Dementia is progressive, which means that for most people the changes gradually spread through the brain and lead to the symptoms getting worse.
-Dementia is different for everyone – what people experience, and how quickly they are affected is unique to them.
+Dementia mate wareware is progressive, which means that for most people the changes gradually spread through the brain and lead to the symptoms getting worse.
+Dementia mate wareware is different for everyone – what people experience, and how quickly they are affected is unique to them.
 What they can do, remember and understand may change from day to day.

-How many New Zealanders are living with dementia?
+How many New Zealanders are living with dementia mate wareware?

-Dementia is one of New Zealand’s most significant and growing healthcare challenges.
-Almost 70,000 Kiwis have dementia and that number is expected to almost triple by 2050.
+Dementia mate wareware is one of New Zealand’s most significant and growing healthcare challenges.
+Almost 70,000 Kiwis have dementia mate wareware and that number is expected to almost triple by 2050.

-Dementia also has a significant impact on the family, whanāu and friends of people with the condition.
-A survey we conducted in 2017 indicated that 4 out of every 5 New Zealanders know or has known someone with dementia.
+Dementia mate wareware also has a significant impact on the whanāu and friends of people with the condition.
+A survey we conducted in 2017 indicated that four out of every five New Zealanders know or has known someone with dementia mate wareware.

-The early signs and symptoms of dementia can be subtle and hard to recognise.
+The early signs and symptoms of dementia mate wareware can be subtle and hard to recognise.
 The symptoms each person experiences depends on the parts of the brain that are affected.
-However, the most common dementia symptoms include changes in memory, thinking, behaviour, personality and emotions.
+However, the most common dementia mate wareware symptoms include changes in memory, thinking, behaviour, personality and emotions.
 These changes affect a person’s ability to perform everyday tasks and interfere with their everyday lives.

 I am worried about myself or someone else.
 What should I do?

-If you do receive a diagnosis of dementia, getting this diagnosis early has lots of benefits.
+If you do receive a diagnosis of dementia mate wareware, getting this diagnosis early has lots of benefits.
 These include peace of mind in knowing what is going on, the opportunity to find out more about the condition, access to services and support and the ability to plan for the future.
 For some people, medication which might delay the progression of cognitive problems is available.

 With the right support, it is possible to live well with dementia.
 For more information, contact your local organisation or see our website for further help.